ArduPilot/ardupilot_wiki/blimp/source/docs/getting-started.rst

 For outdoor use, the simplest option is a :ref:`GPS module <common-installing-3dr-ublox-gps-compass-module>` generally with a compass.

-A compass is also required, because the velocities and speeds of the vehicle are not large enough to assure that ArduPilot's algorithmic yaw estimator cor compasless operation would ever converge.
+A compass is also required, because the velocities and speeds of the vehicle are not large enough to assure that ArduPilot's algorithmic yaw estimator for compass-less operation would ever converge.

 For indoor use, please see :ref:`the non-GPS options. <common-non-gps-navigation-landing-page>`